cyberpath-HQ/orbis/README.md

-# 🚀 Orbis Assets
+# 🚀 Orbis

 **NextGen Asset Management Platform**

-Orbis Assets is a modern, enterprise-grade asset management platform designed to provide comprehensive visibility and control over your IT infrastructure.
+Orbis is a modern, enterprise-grade asset management platform designed to provide comprehensive visibility and control over your IT infrastructure.
 Built with performance, security, and extensibility in mind.

 ---